 It’s best to talk to your doctor about the right treatment for you or your loved one, no matter the symptoms.
 During a telemedicine or in-office visit at Family Health Center at Virginia Parkway, your symptoms can be assessed and a treatment plan can be determined.

 A lot of attention is being paid to COVID-19 and its symptoms right now.
 Because this virus is a contagious respiratory illness, it shares some symptoms with the common cold and flu — which can also be passed from person to person.
 Similar signs and symptoms, as reported by the Centers for Disease Control and Prevention, may include:

 The difference between flu and COVID-19, for example, is they are caused by different viruses.
 Flu is caused by infection with influenza viruses.
 COVID-19 is caused by infection with SARS-CoV-2, the new coronavirus.
 When it comes to colds or seasonal allergies, it’s rare to have a fever or diarrhea with either.

 With so much out there working against your good health, it may be hard to tell what you have based on symptoms alone.
 Testing may be needed to help confirm a diagnosis, and a visit with a healthcare provider is always good medicine.

-Family Health Center at Virginia Parkway is here to keep you and your family well.
+Family Health Center on Virginia is here to keep you and your family well.
 We now offer telemedicine visits from the comfort and safety of your home, along with in-office visits.
 If you think you may have been exposed to COVID-19, or are experiencing COVID-19 symptoms, please call our office at 214.618.5600 and we will schedule a telemedicine visit for you.
 We welcome Medicare, Medicaid, most STAR Plans, CHIP and most Insurances.

 If you develop emergency warning signs of COVID-19, don’t wait.
 Seek immediate medical attention.